harjitmoe/ecma35lib/README.md

 - Processing of UTF-16 sections to codepoints.
 - Processing of UTF-32 sections to codepoints.
 - Processing of UTF-1 sections to codepoints (not thoroughly tested).
+- Processing of SCSU sections to codepoints (not thoroughly tested).
 - Opcoding C0 and C1 control characters.
 - Opcoding the fixed controls.
 - Parsing designator sequences.